McCutchen, Hoskins lead Phillies past Brewers 6-4

 TRAINER’S ROOM

-Phillies: Velasquez was sidelined by a right forearm strain.
-RHP Drew Anderson was optioned to Triple-A Lehigh Valley to make room on the roster. … OF Odúbel Herrera fouled a ball off his right shin in the eighth but remained in the game after being checked by a team trainer.
+Phillies: RHP Pat Neshek likely will be placed in the injured list after experiencing shoulder pain when throwing earlier on Friday.
+He has been sent to Philadelphia for further tests, Kapler said. … RHP Drew Anderson was optioned to Triple-A Lehigh Valley to make room on the roster for Velasquez. … OF Odubel Herrera fouled a ball off his right shin in the eighth but remained in the game after being checked by a team trainer.

 Brewers: C Manny Pina, on the 10-day IL with a right hamstring strain, ran and caught a bullpen session.
 He could take batting practice on Saturday. … RHP Jimmy Nelson was reinstated from the injured list and optioned to Triple-A San Antonio.
 Nelson hasn’t appeared in a major league game since having shoulder surgery in September 2017. … INF Travis Shaw (right wrist strain) continued a rehab assignment at Triple-A San Antonio.